Harassment & Unlawful Discrimination

 - Race, color, citizenship, ancestry or national origin

-- Sex, gender or gender identity
+- Sex, gender, gender expression, and/or gender identity

 - It is illegal to discriminate against anyone based upon his or her sex, gender or gender identity.
 Unwanted sexual advances or employment benefit on the condition of an exchange of sexual favors is also illegal.